 Zuiver builds a natural living environment for a self-organised community.

-Conceived as a circular ecosystem, Zuiver proposes a radical alternative to a conventional Dutch residential neighbourhood.
+[Renders by BPD] Conceived as a circular ecosystem, Zuiver proposes a radical alternative to a conventional Dutch residential neighbourhood.
 Located in green surrounds on the outskirts of Eindhoven, Zuiver – meaning pure in Dutch – builds a natural living environment on a 1.2-ha site for a self-organised community.
 The 33 unique residences are designed with freedom in mind according to an Open Building approach.
 The project follows the highest standards for circular building, centring on closed energy and water systems, upcycled/recycled materials and strengthening biodiversity. – The renders on this page are from BPD

 Living in the landscape

 Three small-scale clusters of timber buildings are integrated into the gently undulating site, carefully positioned to define pockets of shared outdoor space where residents can relax, play or do exercise in a forest, field or a wetland setting.
 The landscape flows into the building and vice versa, across the sculptural stepped forms with green terraces and conservatories, and large windows that open up completely to merge inside and outside.
 The volumes are designed as compact as possible to maximise the shared landscape.

 Flexible Open Building